jzleetcode/jzleetcode.github.io/src/content/blog/cheatsheet-vim.md

 ## Tips

--   jump to corresponding bracket, parenthesis: use `%` key
+-   jump to corresponding bracket or parenthesis, parenthesis: use `%` key
 -   copy to system clipboard: type "\*y or "+y, see this [stackoverflow question](https://stackoverflow.com/questions/3961859/how-to-copy-to-clipboard-in-vim), can use `pbcopy` on mac

 ### commenting multiple lines